diff, diffh, bdiff, vdiff32compare two text files and show differences |

 other file contained a string of two spaces at the same location,

-would not report this as a difference.
+diff would not report this as a difference.

-nshows n lines of context before and after each change.
+-C nshows n lines of context before and after each change.

-marks lines removed from path1 with
+diff marks lines removed from path1 with

-, lines added to path2 with +
+-, lines added to path2 with + and lines

-changed in both files with !
+changed in both files with !.
+This option conflicts with the

-and -f
+-e and -f options.

-n, but n is
+-c[n]is equivalent to -C n, but n is

 optional.
 The default value for n is 3.
 This option conflicts with

-the -e
+the -e and -f options.

-ifnamedisplays output that is the appropriate input to the C preprocessor to generate the contents of path2 when ifname is defined, and the contents of path1 when ifname is not defined.
+-Difnamedisplays output that is the appropriate input to the C preprocessor to generate the contents of path2 when ifname is defined, and the contents of path1 when ifname is not defined.

-writes out a script of commands for the
+-ewrites out a script of commands for the

-text editor that converts
+ed text editor that converts

-path1 to path2. diff
+path1 to path2. diff sends the output to

 the standard output.
-This option conflicts with the -m
+This option conflicts with the -m,

-, and -C
+-c, and -C options.

-writes a script similar to the one produced under -e
+-fwrites a script similar to the one produced under -e

 to the standard output, but with the command sequence reversed, the